 The IB Diploma course is valued and recognised by all Australian and International universities.
 With the IB Diploma, students also take six subjects.
 Students taking the IB Diploma undertake a critical thinking course called The Theory of Knowledge, write an Extended Research Essay and carry out a range of creative, active and service activities (CAS).
-All senior students at Somerset, whether they be Diploma or OP students, undertake a critical thinking course and are encouraged to involve themselves in the full life of the College.
+All senior students at Somerset, whether they be Diploma or ATAR students, undertake a critical thinking course and are encouraged to involve themselves in the full life of the College.

 Subjects offered in Year 11 include: